RxnRover/CyRxnOpt/docs/source/developer/tutorials/add_new_optimizer.rst

 3. All function parameters should match with the corresponding abstract function defined in ``OptimizerABC``.
-If you want to add a new parameter for any function, first add that into the OptimizerController function and give the default value as ``None``.
+If you want to add a new parameter for any function, first add that to ``OptimizerController`` and ``OptimizerABC``, then give the default value as ``None``.
 For example, if your algorithm predict function requires a new parameter, learning rate:

    .. literalinclude:: add_new_optimizers.py.snippets
        :lines: 73-82